emilyOberH/C-programming/README.md

   5) Program that calculates the coefficients a and b of a straight line: y = ax + b passing through two points.
 The coordinates of the two points are given by the user.

   6) Program that computes the volume and surface area of a cone.
 Radius and height are given by the user.

+Lab 2:
+  1) Program that calculates he weighted arithmetic average of three grades, provided that weights are nonnegative and at least one weight is positive.

+  2) Program that uses the switch statement to a numerical grade into a letter grade.

+  3) Program asks the user for the date in dd/mm/yy format and outputs it as "Dated this ___ day of ___ 20__".

+  4) Program asks the user for the date in dd/mm/yy format and outputs which dates comes earlier in the calendar year.

+  5) Program that calculates the area and perimeter of a triangle using Heron's formula.
+The user inputs the lengths of the triangle's sides.

+  6) Program that generates two random integers from the range [1,10] at a time e.g. 5, 7 and then asks the user "How much is 5 * 7?".
+After doing this 10 times, the user receives a grade based on how many out of the 10 questions were answered correctly.